tinngger/PTDash/README.md

-#PT Dash
+# PT Dash
-A courework tracker for personal use
+A webapp based personal use coursework tracker.